-This Management Agreement (the "Agreement") is made and entered into as of the 1st day of July 2022, by and between Detroit Public Safety Academy, a Michigan non-profit corporation and a public school academy ("Academy") and The Leona Group, L.L.C. a Michigan limited liability company ("TLG").
+This Management Agreement (the "Agreement") is made and entered into as of the first day of July, 2020, by and between Academy for Business and Technology, a Michigan non-profit corporation and a public school academy ("Academy for Business and Technology") and The Leona Group, L.L.C. a Michigan limited liability company ("TLG").